 “He came to Simon Peter, who said to him, “Lord, do you wash my feet?”
 Jesus answered him, “What I am doing you do not understand now, but afterward you will understand.”
 Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no share with me.”
 (John 13: 6-8)

-As we move into Good Friday and the Resurrection weekend in which we remember Jesus' death and resurrection, what better time is there to reflect on our relationship with him?
-The story of Jesus washing his disciple's feet is a very powerful one.
+As we move towards Good Friday and the Resurrection weekend in which we remember Jesus’ death and resurrection, what better time is there to reflect on our relationship with him?
+The story of Jesus washing his disciple’s feet is a very powerful one.
 At the same time, it also shows Jesus in a light that can make us uncomfortable.
 John was the only one of the four Gospel writers to include this story in his book.